NimishMishra/llvm-patches/README.md

 ```

 - `simd` directive: defines the things related to SIMD instructions (mainly have non-branching loops within them)

+- `atomic` directive: defines a set of statements which must be done **atomically**.
+Can include a bunch of reads, writes, updates etc. Defined as `OpenMPAtomicConstruct` node in `llvm-project/flang/include/flang/Parser/parse-tree.h`.

 ## Patch discussion (verbatim)